dahliaOS/pangolin_desktop/CONTRIBUTING.md

 First of all, we appreciate you considering contributing to the dahliaOS project!

-To make sure the contributions go as smooth as possible, here's a few tips!
+To make sure your contributions go as smooth as possible, here's a few tips!

 ## Table of contents